-5. Conclusion
+V. Conclusion

-The paper explores concentration and competition in banking sector of Pakistan by using bank-wise annual data from 1997 to 2007.
-Traditional measures of concentration show that level of concentration has been declining since 2000.
-The absolute value of HHI has declined to below 1000 since 2004 for all three major indicators of the banking sector.
+The paper explores concentration and competition in banking sector of Pakistan by using bankwise annual data from 1997 to 2007.
+Traditional measures of concentration show that level of concentration has been declining since the year 2000.
+The absolute value of HHI has declined to below 1000 since the year 2004 for all three major indicators of the banking sector.
 It means that banking sector of Pakistan falls in the range of a competitive market structure.
-A notable point is the fact that improvement in HHI is entirely on account of improving distribution of major banking sector variable as the number of banks have slightly decreased due to ongoing consolidation in the banking sector.
+A notable point is the fact that improvement in HHI is entirely on account of improving distribution of major banking sector variable as the number of banks have slightly decreased due to on-going consolidation in the banking sector.